SEAN: This week gives us a variety of titles to choose from. Let’s delve right into them.

-MELINDA: If one must look at it.
+MJ: If one must look at it.

 SEAN: Bleach has its 5th omnibus, which is right in the middle of its strongest arc.
 Anyone who wonders why everyone is still paying attention to (and complaining about) such a slow-paced behemoth needs to check out these pacey, funny and heartwarming volumes.

-MELINDA: You’re really making me want to go back and re-read Bleach!
+MJ: You’re really making me want to go back and re-read Bleach!

 SEAN: Claymore has gotten much praise from friends I trust, and I keep meaning to go back and grab it.
 Till then, here’s Vol. 22 for said friends.

-MELINDA: I’m looking forward to this, too!
+MJ: I’m looking forward to this, too!
 I have a couple of volumes to catch up on, so I plan to read them all together.